 We have incurred losses and negative cash flows from operations since our inception.
-As of March 31, 2020, we had an accumulated deficit of \$166.4 million, and we expect to continue to incur net losses for the foreseeable future.
-We expect our current level of research and development expenses to remain relatively constant as we expect to initiate a registration enabling study of envafolimab in UPS in the second half of 2020.
+As of March 31, 2021, we had an accumulated deficit of \$184.2 million, and we expect to continue to incur net losses for the foreseeable future.
+We expect our current level of research and development expenses to increase slightly in 2021 due to the continued enrollment of the ENVASARC trial.
 Given we do not anticipate any revenues from product sales in the foreseeable future, we will need additional capital to fund our operations, which we may seek to obtain through one or more equity offerings, debt financings, government or other third party funding, and licensing or collaboration arrangements.